MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/text-alignment-extensions.md

 ## RightToLeft

-The `RightToLeft` namespace contain two extension methods `TextLeft` and `TextRight` which align to right-to-left script.
+The `RightToLeft` namespace contains two extension methods `TextLeft` and `TextRight` which align to right-to-left script.

 To use the `LeftToRight` extensions, we first need to add the following `using` directive: